 Characters[edit | edit source]

-- Roxas is shown in a photo in the cutscene "The Friend They'd Never Met".
-He also appears as part of a memory in the cutscene "Datascapes".
+- Roxas is shown in a photo in the cutscene "The Friend They'd Never Met" and as part of a memory in the cutscene "Datascapes".

 - Mickey Mouse is seen in the film playing at the Tram Common theatre and shown on a poster in the cutscene "We'll All Wish".